SenorKarlos/wayfarer-PMSF-export/README.md

 ![installation](assets/installation_3.png?raw=true)
 ![installation](assets/installation_4.png?raw=true)

-* OPTIONAL SECURITY TIP: Change the "Site Access" setting to On Click or On Specific Sites, specifying `https://wayfarer.nianticlabs.com`
+* OPTIONAL SECURITY TIP: Change the "Site Access" setting to On Click or On Specific Sites, specifying `https://wayfarer.nianticlabs.com`.
+I have also set allow in incognito for when I'm signed into both accounts

 ![installation](assets/installation_5.png?raw=true)